vk4s/docker-volume-backup/README.md

 chmod +x dvbackup
 ```

-2. Install it system-wide (requires sudo):
+2. Run the install command:
 ```bash
 ./dvbackup install
 ```

-This will:
+The script will:
+- Ask if you want to install system-wide (requires sudo) or for the current user only
-- Install the script to `/usr/local/bin`
+- Install to `/usr/local/bin` for system-wide installation
+- Install to `~/.local/bin` for user-only installation
-- Make it executable
+- Make the script executable
-- Make it available system-wide

-Make sure `/usr/local/bin` is in your system PATH.
+- Add the installation directory to your PATH if needed

 ### Option 2: Manual Installation

-If you prefer to install manually or don't have sudo access, you can:
+If you prefer to install manually, you can:

 1. Download the script:
 ```bash